 TIJUANA, Mexico (Reuters) - What do Tijuana, Baghdad and Jerusalem have in common?

-They all have walls that divide neighbors, cause controversy and form part of an array of physical barriers around the world that dwarf the late, unlamented Iron Curtain.
+They all have walls that divide neighbours, cause controversy and form part of an array of physical barriers around the world that dwarf the late, unlamented Iron Curtain.

 There are walls, fences, trenches and berms.
 Some are reinforced by motion detectors, heat-sensing cameras, X-ray systems, night-vision equipment, helicopters, drones and blimps.
 Some are still under construction, some in the planning stage.